Special OffersSPECIAL OFFERS if booked by MARCH 31, 2014:

 Depart the U.S. on your overnight flight.
 Upon arrival in Venice, transfer to Aegean Odyssey

-for embarkation and overnight board.
+for embarkation and overnight onboard ship.
 (D)June 28 — Venice

 Savor the remarkable sights and sounds of Venice, one of the world’s most beautiful and enchanting cities